There was a problem loading the comments.

 Email Backscattering:

 Consider a case where a spammer has spoofed your email address and sent spam emails to another domain.
 When these spam emails are sent to invalid email addresses, the recipient domain sends a bounce message to the spoofed domain.
-This bounce message, instead of being sent to the spammer will be sent to the spoofed domain from which the user is claiming to send the email.
+This bounce message, instead of being sent to the spammer, will be sent to the spoofed domain from which the user is claiming to send the email.
 The spoofed domain will also be blacklisted by the recipient domain.
 If DKIM is configured, the authenticity of your domain can be validated and your domain blacklisting can be avoided.
-In case you're on the receiving end of these spam emails, DKIM can help detect the authenticity of the emails, and those emails that are not genuine will not be delivered to your mailbox.
+If you're on the receiving end of these spam emails, DKIM can help detect the authenticity of the emails, and those emails that are not genuine will not be delivered to your mailbox.

 Email spoofing and backscattering, two methods that are commonly used by spammers, can be prevented to a certain extent by configuring SPF and DKIM for your domain.